-The deadline is looming for ensuring compliant legal agreements are in place between all parties who trade in fresh produce in Australia.
-All traders and growers must have compliant horticulture produce agreements (HPA) in place – in writing – before 1 April 2018.
-Penalties apply for failure to comply with the Horticulture Code of Conduct for BOTH traders and growers.
+The deadline has passed for ensuring compliant legal agreements are in place between all parties who trade in fresh produce in Australia.
+All traders and growers must have compliant horticulture produce agreements (HPA) in place – in writing – since 1 April 2018.
+Penalties can now be applied for failure to comply with the Horticulture Code of Conduct for BOTH traders and growers.

 What is the Horticulture Code of Conduct (Code)?

 The Horticulture Code of Conduct is a mandatory industry code prescribed under the Competition and Consumer Act 2010.
 The Code aims to improve the clarity and transparency of trading arrangements between growers and traders in the horticulture sector.

 Horticulture growers and traders must comply with the Code.

 The Code applies to both growers and traders.
 Traders can be either a merchant or an agent.

 The Code does not apply to purchasers of horticulture produce who sell directly to consumers.